Projected transverse momentum resummation in top-antitop pair production at LHC: The double differential transverse momentum distribution dsigma/dqTvec

 As defined in Eq.~\eqref{eq:M2PS:NJ0:Bng}, the gluon beam function constitutes a $2\times2$ matrix in the helicity space.
 With the choice of helicity bases of Eq.~\eqref{eq:Bgg:def:hel:space}, while the diagonal entries characterise the ASTs, the off-diagonal ones, which are always proportional to $e^{\pm\mathrm{i}2\phi_{tb}}$, encode the azimuthal asymmetric contributions, namely, $A(\phi_{qb})\propto e^{\pm\mathrm{i}2(\phi_{qb}+\phi_{tq})}$.
 Here $\phi_{tb}$ ($\phi_{tq}$) signifies the azimuthal difference between the top quark with respect to the vector $\bTvec$ ($\qTvec$).
 Plugging this expression into Eq.~\eqref{eq:def:gen:AT} and then performing the expansions in $\eta$, it yields,

 It is noted that the situation of $\mathcal{A}^{(m)}_{\mathrm{T}}$ above is quite different from that for the $\mathcal{F}^{(m)}_{\mathrm{T}}$ aforementioned.
 Firstly, as opposed to Eqs.~\eqref{eq:def:gen:FTn0}-\eqref{eq:def:gen:FTn2}, where the logarithmic contribution is the only driver for the singularities in the momentum space, Eq.~\eqref{eq:def:gen:ATn0} illustrates that the AAT itself can serve as a standalone factor to induce an asymptotic behavior.
 Secondly, in comparison with Eqs.~\eqref{eq:def:gen:FTn1}-\eqref{eq:def:gen:FTn2}, the product of $L^m_{\mathrm{T}}$ $(m\ge1)$ and AATs can induce asymptotic terms up to $\ln^m\left[{\Mttbar^2}/{\qT^2}\right]/\qT^2$, which are stronger than the case of ASTs by one power in $\ln\left[{\Mttbar^2}/{\qT^2}\right]$.
 Thirdly, differing from Eqs.~\eqref{eq:def:gen:FTn0}-\eqref{eq:def:gen:FTn2} concerning only the absolute value of $\qTvec$, the expressions for $\mathcal{A}^{(m)}_{\mathrm{T}}$ additionally depend on the orientation of $\qTvec$ through the phase factor $\exp(\pm2 \phi_{tq})$.
 It is worth emphasising that even though the gluon beam function is utilised here as an example to derive the $\mathcal{A}^{(m)}_{\mathrm{T}}$s above, as a matter of fact, the phase factor $\exp(\pm k \phi_{tq})$ $(k\in\mathbb{Z})$ can also participate in the soft sectors at an arbitrary perturbative order upon which the spherical harmonics expansion was performed \cite{Catani:2017tuc}.
 Given those non-trivial impacts from the AATs, the fixed-order results in the low $\qT$ regime and the subsequent resummation may show a different behaviour from that solely driven by the ASTs.
 The following paragraphs will take the NLO double differential spectrum $\done\sigma_{\ttbar}/(\done\qT\done\Delta\Phi_{tX})$ and its required ingredients for a \NLLp resummation as examples to elucidate this.
-Here $\Delta\Phi_{tX}$ stands for the azimuthal separation between the top quark and the recoil. \commentMS{Is this correct?} \commentWJ{Sorry that this description may be too sketchy.
-Here $\Delta\Phi_{tX}$ stands for the azimuthal separation between the top quark and the total momentum of the emitted partons.}
+Here $\Delta\Phi_{tX}$ stands for the azimuthal separation between the top quark and the total momentum of the emitted partons.